tcassanelli/pyoof/docs/zernike/index.rst

 .. note::
     At the time of using the function `~pyoof.zernike.U` make sure that the radius is normalized by its maximum.
 The Zernike circle polynomials are only orthonormal under the unitary circle.
 It is to avoid the use of extra constants, use :math:`\varrho / \varrho_\text{max}`.

-For more in-depth example of their usage go to the Jupyter notebook `zernike.ipynb <https://github.com/tcassanelli/pyoof/blob/master/notebooks/zernike.ipynb>`_.
+For a more in-depth example of their usage go to the Jupyter notebook `zernike.ipynb <https://github.com/tcassanelli/pyoof/blob/master/notebooks/zernike.ipynb>`_.

 An example of wavefront (aberration) distribution could be the following,